 This bill establishes the New Jersey Human Trafficking Criminal Registry, which will provide the public with information about individuals convicted of specific human trafficking offenses who are currently incarcerated, on parole, or participating in a residential community release program.
 The registry will be organized into four categories, detailing information such as the individual's name, sentence, place of incarceration, parole eligibility, and criminal history.
 Additionally, the bill mandates the Attorney General to create educational curricula on human trafficking for various sectors, including law enforcement, healthcare, and education, to enhance awareness and response to human trafficking cases.

 The bill also includes provisions for mandatory training courses for police officers, hotel and motel staff, and healthcare employees to ensure they are equipped to identify and respond to human trafficking situations.
-It emphasizes the importance of ongoing education and training, requiring reviews and updates to the training materials every two years.
-Furthermore, the Attorney General, in collaboration with the Commissioner of Transportation, will develop advisories for transportation companies to train their employees on recognizing and reporting suspected human trafficking.
-Overall, the bill aims to strengthen the state's response to human trafficking through improved public awareness, education, and law enforcement training.
+It emphasizes the importance of age-appropriate human trafficking prevention education in schools, covering topics like online safety and recognizing grooming tactics.
+Furthermore, the Attorney General is tasked with collaborating with the Commissioner of Transportation to develop training for transportation companies on recognizing and reporting suspected human trafficking.
+The act will take effect six months after its enactment, allowing for necessary preparations for implementation.

 Statutes affected: Introduced: 2C:13-12